felixjwong/senolyticsai/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Code

-The files in this repository contain a Jupyter notebook and final Chemprop checkpoints for the models described in the paper "Discovering senolytics with deep learning".
+The files in this repository contain a Jupyter notebook and final Chemprop checkpoints for the models described in the paper "Discovering small-molecule senolytics with deep neural networks".
 The code requires <a href="https://github.com/chemprop/chemprop">ChemProp</a> and Python with the appropriate packages installed.
 In particular, please ensure that at least the following two packages are installed:
 <ul>
 <li><a href="https://github.com/chemprop/chemprop">Chemprop</a> (commit 9c8ff4074bd89b93f43a21adc49b458b0cab9e7f was used)</li>
 <li><a href="https://www.rdkit.org/">RDKit</a> (version 2021.09.01 was used)</li>